 Standard errors in parentheses. p<0.10, p<0.05, p<0.01.
 Notes: Yes, Parent Uncomfortable is a 0/1 variable for the respondent answering that the parent is/was uncomfortable with debt where yes=1 and no=0.
 Female is a dummy variable for being female (1=female, 0=male).
 Mother refers to the question referring to the mother.
 MotherFemale refers to the interaction effect between a female respondent and the question referring to the mother.
 Education is measured by three dummy variables (elementary schooling, high school, university schooling [omitted category]).
 Age is divided into five dummy age categories (25-34 is the omitted category).
 Disposable income is the disposable income in 10 000 SEK the first year the individual has a non-missing value between 2004 and 2007 and is comprised of the sum of labor income, social benefits, and transfers.
 Subjective Risk (0-10) refers to responses to "Do you see yourself as a person who is fully prepared to take risks?
-Indicate your response on a scale from 0 to 10 where 0 means "not at all willing to take risks" and 10 means "very willing to take risks."
+Indicate your response on a scale from 0 to 10 where 0 means "not at all willing to take risks" and 10 means "very willing to take risks".
+Long term Saving refers to a yes response to the question "As of today, do you have any personal long-term savings?".
 Basic and advanced financial literacy is measured as the number of correct answers to each category of financial literacy, respectively; see Appendix Table 2 for further description.